pfsense/docs/source/development/developing-packages.rst

 Repository Branches
 ~~~~~~~~~~~~~~~~~~~

-When submitting changes, they are typically submitted to the “devel”
+When submitting changes, they are typically submitted to the "devel"
 branch of the pfSense copy of FreeBSD-ports.
 In order to show to all
 users, the changes must be placed in the current release branch as well,
 such as RELENG\_2\_3\_0.
 Furthermore, the changes should be on any